regb/scala-smtlib/README.md

 * You need to output a complex SMT-LIB encoding of some mathematical problems.
-We got you covered: You can programatically build a set of expressions using the Scala SMT-LIB abstract syntax tree, and use the printer components to get a valid SMT-LIB representation.
+We got you covered: You can programatically build a set of expressions using the Scala SMT-LIB abstract syntax tree, and use the printer components to get a valid SMT-LIB representation to pass along to another tool.
 * You need to query an external black-box SMT solver, but the task of setting up a proper communication with this strange beast seems a bit too daunting?
-Scala SMT-LIB offers an interpreter module that abstracts SMT-Solvers as interpreters for a sequence of SMT-LIB commands.
+  Scala SMT-LIB offers a module that abstracts SMTLIB-compliant solvers.
 You can program your tool against this simple high-level API.
-Scala SMT-LIB provides integration with Z3 and CVC4 out of the box, and you can add any other solver by implementation a relatively thin interface.
+Scala SMT-LIB provides integration with Z3 and CVC4 out of the box, and you can add support for any other solver by implementing a relatively thin interface.

 Setup